 Looking for somewhere to stay in Lanzarote?
 Check rates and availability

-César Manrique’s Jardín de Cactus is open every day from 10:00 to 17:45, it costs €5.80 per adult and €2.90 per child (7-12 years).
-Discounts for residents apply.
+César Manrique’s Jardín de Cactus is open every day from 10:00 to 17:45.
+It costs €6.50 per adult and €3.25 per child (7-12 years), discounts for residents apply.

 Jameos del Agua

-A ‘Jameo’ is a volcanic cave made of lava rock and has a collapsed roof.
+A ‘Jameo’ is a volcanic cave made of lava rock and with a collapsed roof.
 There are many of these caves, or tubes, on the island but del Agua is probably the best known.
 It’s located in the north of Lanzarote and is part of the Atlantida cave system.

 Looking for somewhere to stay in Lanzarote?
 Check rates and availability